maglietti/explore-ai3/tutorials/first-java-app/04-gtfs-client.md

 Replace `your_token_here` with your actual API token from 511.org and save the `.env` file in the root of your project.

+> [!caution]
-> **Important:** Never commit your `.env` file to version control.
+> Never commit your `.env` file to version control.
 Add it to your `.gitignore` file to prevent accidentally exposing your API credentials.

+> [!note]
-> **Note**: The dotenv-java library we included in our Maven dependencies allows us to load these environment variables from the `.env` file at runtime.
+> The dotenv-java library we included in our Maven dependencies allows us to load these environment variables from the `.env` file at runtime.
 This is a common pattern for managing configuration in applications, especially for sensitive information like API tokens.

+> [!important]
-> **Checkpoint #2**: Before proceeding, make sure you have:
+> **Checkpoint**: Before proceeding, make sure you have:
 >
 > - Created the `GTFSFeedClient.java` file with the provided code
 > - Obtained an API token from 511.org (or another transit data provider)